 Cornwall Council Cabinet approves BT services venture plan

-A project to privatise a number of council services has been given the go ahead by senior councillors.
+A project to privatise a number of council services in Cornwall has been awarded to British Telecom (BT).

 The authority has been pursuing a so-called BT-Lite option after members threw out a wider joint venture proposal before Christmas.